Market overview: Harbingers of the Trump administration

 100 = 01.01.2024

 This graphic shows the indexed performance of gold in Swiss francs over the year.
-Although the value of gold fell in November, annual performance at just under 30 percent is still very strong.
+Although the value of gold fell in November, annual performance at over 30 percent is still very strong.

 Source: Allfunds Tech Solutions